 - Broken blower: A faulty motor or unbalanced fan may halt airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified professionals at Teays Valley Service Experts to fix the situation.
+The next time your AC freezes up, contact the ACE-certified professionals at Teays Valley Service Experts to fix the situation.
 We have lots of experience helping homeowners diagnose their air conditioners, and we’re confident we can get things working again quickly.
 Contact us at 304-760-5088 to book air conditioning repair in Hurricane with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.